Welcome to NH Hunter Education!

 Today's hunters are going into the field knowing how to hunt safely, responsibly and ethically.
 Coupled with the voluntary use of hunter orange clothing, Hunter Education has dramatically helped to reduce the number of hunting-related firearms incidents in the field.

 By state law, anyone planning to buy a hunting, archery or trapping license must complete the respective hunter, bowhunter, or trapper education course, or show a previously issued license of the same type.
-Courses run from January through October, with many offered in the spring and summer.
+Courses run from January through October, with many offered in the spring/summer.
 Don't wait until fall and possibly miss your chance to hunt!
-If you can't find a course that meets your needs, check back periodically.
 New courses are posted as they become available.

 Owl Brook Hunter Education Center

-N.H.
-Fish and Game's Owl Brook Hunter Education Center is dedicated to educating people in the knowledge, skills and behaviors needed to become safe and responsible hunters, trappers and stewards of the state's natural resources.
-CLICK HERE for more information on the center.
+Dedicated to educating people in the knowledge and skills needed to become safe and responsible hunters, trappers and stewards of the state's natural resources.
+CLICK HERE to learn more about Owl Brook..

-- Traditional Hunter Education Course CLICK HERE (will launch new window) to register for a Tradition Hunter Education Course.
+- Traditional Hunter Education Course CLICK HERE (will launch new window) to register for a Traditional Hunter Education Course.
 Pre-registration is REQUIRED and you MUST attend all course days scheduled.
-The course material is taught in a classroom setting, with the field portions, live fire and practical exam occurring at a fish and game shooting or outing club.
-To successfully complete the course, you must attend all classes, score at least 80% on the written exam, and pass the practical skills test (pass/fail).
-Please note: A New Hampshire Traditional Hunter Education Course will NOT qualify students for a Massachusetts FID.
+The course material is taught in a classroom setting, with the field portions, live fire and

 - You must first successfully complete the online course.
-Once complete, you will recieve an email containing a unique hyperlink that will allow you to register for a Field Day.
+You will then recieve an email containing a unique hyperlink that will allow you to register for a Field Day.
 If you DO NOT have your login information, call Kalkomey Customer Support at (800) 830-2268 (9 a.m. - 6:30 p.m.
 EST) or email firstname.lastname@example.org.

 - Traditional Bowhunter Education Course CLICK HERE (will launch new window) to register for a Traditional Bowhunter Education Course.
 Pre-registration is REQUIRED.
 Important differences between hunting with a firearm and hunting with archery equipment make education vital to the future of bowhunting.
 This classroom-based course emphasizes safety, ethics and responsibility.
 Students discuss safety and ethical situations unique to bowhunting, and learn how archery techniques can differ from those used with firearms.
 Other topics in the 8 to 12-hour course include archery equipment, game anatomy, shot placement, tree stand safety, game recovery and more.
 Several of these topics are taught outdoors as well.
 Students must pass the written exam with a score of 80% or higher.
 There is no field test or shooting component to a bowhunter education course.